Welcome to the Educators' Collaborative

 - Serve as a "helping hand" to any of the other leadership roles as needed

-- Learner at Large - student, resident, fellow, or postdoc at OHSU for at least 2 years
+- Requirements: student, resident, fellow, or postdoc at OHSU for at least 2 years

 - Represent these constituencies and provide the learner perspective at meetings